AMSanker/IBM-Call-For-Code-2020/README.md

-# COVID Crisis Communications Starter Kit
+# COVID Crisis Communications: Sherlock's Watson Assistant

 This solution starter was created by technologists from IBM.
-Translations are available: [JP](/README_JP.md)
+It is further extended for this idea by Sanker Akella

 ## Authors